-Iran's provision of economic, military, and proxy support was critical in stabilizing Assad's rule until Russia's entry into the Syrian Civil War in 2015.
-Following the regime's 2016 victory in Aleppo, the war's momentum swung decisively in Assad's favor.
-In 2018, the Assad regime further consolidated its control in brutal fashion, pressing an offensive in Eastern Ghouta, the last rebel-held bastion in the Damascus suburbs.
+Following the Syrian regime's 2016 victory in Aleppo, which followed on the heels of Russia's entry into the conflict, the civil war's momentum swung decisively in Assad's favor.
+In 2018, the Assad regime consolidated its control in a brutal fashion, pressing an offensive in Eastern Ghouta, the last rebel-held bastion in the Damascus suburbs.
 The Eastern Ghouta campaign forced the remnants of rebel forces and thousands of civilians to flee to Idlib province, which is now Syria's last-remaining rebel-held enclave on the western Syrian corridor that runs from Damascus-Homs-Hama-Idlib-Aleppo.
 As of January 2022, millions of displaced people in this province were living under the rule of Hayat Tahrir al-Sham (HTS), a jihadist group that became notorious during the Syrian Civil War for suicide bombings against government and civilian targets.